 Throughout my 27 years teaching, I’ve helped support generations of students in their academic careers.
 I’m a life-long learner and have earned four degrees, including Educational Leadership and Administration, Curriculum and Instruction, Special Education, and English/Language Arts.
 I hold three certifications in Administration, Secondary Education, and Special Education.
 I’ve also written and published an educational series, Learning By Lexile, an online collection of abridged reading passages from classic literature with interactive instructional materials and assessments.

-Service extends into the community, too.
+Service extends to the community, too.
 Citizen Advocacy Center recognized my efforts to communicate an issue concerning public health and safety with a Citizen’s Initiative Award.
-I’ve travelled the state as a speaker on behalf of Sierra Club and worked as a volunteer on a local campaign.
+I’ve traveled the state as a speaker on behalf of Sierra Club and worked as a volunteer on a local campaign.
 Other areas of civic participation include youth ministry at St. Mary’s Church of Buffalo Grove and The Chapel in both Mundelein and Grayslake.

 Concordia University – M.A., Curriculum and Instruction

 National-Louis University – M.A., Special Education: LBS I

 (concentration on writing and additional courses in secondary education)

 Illinois State Administrative Certificate: Number 2157203; Type 75; Valid for K-12; Endorsements: General Administrative

 Illinois State Teaching Certificate: Number 1840765; Type10; Valid for Special Education K-12; Endorsements: Learning Behavior Specialist I, Learning Disabilities and Social/Emotional Disorders